Why AI Bias in Healthcare Matters for Michigan Nurses in 2026

 Can I take the course online?

-Yes, Illinois permits Registered Nurses to complete the implicit bias training entirely online.
+Yes, Illinois permits Licensed Practical Nurses to complete the implicit bias training entirely online.
 Online courses provide the flexibility of self-paced learning, enabling you to complete the training according to your schedule from any location with internet access.
-Many RNs prefer online options because they can pause and resume the course as needed to accommodate their work shifts and personal responsibilities.
+Many LPNs prefer online options because they can pause and resume the course as needed to accommodate their work shifts and personal responsibilities.
 As long as the provider is approved by the Illinois Department of Financial and Professional Regulation, online completion fully satisfies the license renewal requirement.

 Which CE providers are approved?